Announcement from Japan Customs - Mandatory to Use ACP in Many Cases - Attorney for Customs Procedures

 With the revision, there has been an increase in cases where foreign corporations must use an Attorney for Customs Procedures (ACP) to become an Importer of Record (IOR) themselves.
 It is no longer feasible to nominate another entity merely in name as the importer.

-In instances other than normal import transactions between an overseas seller and a Japanese buyer, where the importer does not have the authority to dispose of the goods after importation (for example, when a foreign corporation does not become the IOR themselves and nominates a forwarder, customs broker, or another third party who is not involved in the transaction to be the nominal IOR), there is a high probability that approval will not be granted as such nominations are not recognized as legitimate importers, necessitating caution.
+In instances other than normal import transactions between an overseas seller and a Japanese buyer, where the importer does not have the authority to dispose of the goods after importation (for example, when a foreign corporation does not become the IOR themselves and nominates a forwarder, customs broker, or another third party who is not involved in the transaction to be the nominal IOR), there is a high probability that approval will not be granted as such nominations are not recognized as legitimate importers, therefore careful attention is required.

 As a professional ACP firm, we follow the law to facilitate proper import procedures.
 You can entrust us with your importation needs with confidence.
 We look forward to discussing further with you.